Gwindow/WhatAPI/Twinklebear Work Notes.md

 I'll be replacing these with the appropriate functionality (when i found out what that is..)

-Update: ThreadSafeClientConnManager has to stay for now, using the recommended alternative, PoolingClientConnectionManager works when running standalone, but on Android it crashes.
+Update: ThreadSafeClientConnManager has to stay for now, using the recommended alternative, PoolingClientConnectionManager works when running standalone, but on Android it crashes with a missing class def error.

 in MySoup.java
 ```Java